-- The U.S. Food and Drug Administration (FDA) banned the sale of dietary supplements containing ephedra, which was marketed for weight loss, because of serious health risks, such as cardiovascular complications and even risk of death.
+- The U.S. Food and Drug Administration (FDA) banned the sale of dietary supplements containing ephedra, which were marketed for weight loss, because of serious health risks, such as cardiovascular complications and even risk of death.
 Ephedra is also called ma huang.

-- Many ephedra-free supplements are now being sold, but side effects of some of their ingredients are similar to the banned products.
+- Many ephedra-free supplements are now being sold, but side effects of some of their ingredients are similar to those of the banned products.
 Some ephedra-free supplements also have a lot of caffeine or herbs, such as guarana, that contain caffeine.
 The products can cause increased heart rate and abnormal heart rhythms.

-- Many dietary supplements marketed for weight-loss (including ones sold as “fat burners” or appetite suppressants) have not been tested for safety.
+- Many dietary supplements marketed for weight loss (including ones sold as “fat burners” or appetite suppressants) have not been tested for safety.